gpilgrim2670/SwimmeR/README.md

 # 'SwimmeR'

 'SwimmeR' is intended to assist those working with times from competitive pool swimming races, such as those conducted under the NHFS, NCAA, or FINA.
+For more information please see `vignette("SwimmeR")`.

 # Usage